-See page 43 for a Daily Herald letter that was read into the Congressional Record on March 21, 2019 by Illinois Congresswoman Janet Schakowsky.
+See page 39 for a Daily Herald letter that was read into the Congressional Record on March 21, 2019 by Illinois Congresswoman Janet Schakowsky.

-Also, see the biography The Life and Work of Andrew J. Goodpaster: Best Practices in National Security Affairs by C. Richard Nelson (Rowman & Littlefield, 2016).
+Also, see page 56 for a review of C. Richard Nelsons' biography The Life and Work of Andrew J. Goodpaster: Best Practices in National Security Affairs (Rowman & Littlefield, 2016).

-Splitt Polish family history is by virtue of Goodpaster's granddaughter, Sarah Nesnow.
+Note: The Splitt Polish family history is by virtue of Goodpaster's granddaughter, Sarah Nesnow.